MaxC24/react-ctx-state/README.md

 Super easy react state manager, built using the React new Context API.

+Must use React version equal or greater than 16.3.3

 The module exposes a function called **createContext** which accepts three paramenters:

 - **name** (a string that will be the name of the props attribute in the cosumer components)